 Zhong Eric Chen –Researcher, Clinical Effectiveness Unit; Project Manager, Scottish SHBBV Framework Research and Engagement Project, NHS Lothian.

-The SRH CSG administrator is Camila Azevedo, External Affairs & Standards Manager at FSRH.
+The SRH CSG Coordinator is Camila Azevedo, External Affairs Manager at FSRH.

 You can access the SRH CSG's Terms of Reference here.

 Please follow us on Twitter, Facebook and LinkedIn for more SRH news.